f3d-app/f3d/doc/user/USAGE.md

 > Note: If you downloaded the binaries from the Release page, it's not necessary to specify manually the plugins above, all of them are loaded automatically.

-Here is how the plugins are searched (by precedence order):
+Here is how the plugins are searched (in preceding order):
-1. Search the static plugins
+1. Search the static plugins.
-2. Consider the option given is a full path
+2. Consider the option given is a full path.
-3. Search in the paths specified in `F3D_PLUGINS_PATH` environment variable
+3. Search in the paths specified in `F3D_PLUGINS_PATH` environment variable.
-4. Search in a directory relative to the F3D application: `../lib`
+4. Search in a directory relative to the F3D application: `../lib`.
-5. Rely on OS specific paths (e.g. `LD_LIBRARY_PATH` on Linux or `DYLD_LIBRARY_PATH` on macOS)
+5. Rely on OS specific paths (e.g. `LD_LIBRARY_PATH` on Linux or `DYLD_LIBRARY_PATH` on macOS).

 You can also try plugins maintained by the community.
 If you have created a plugin and would like it to be listed here, please submit a pull request.